GeoscienceAustralia/ptha/ptha_access/README.md

 drive the site-specific tsunami inundation models.
-This helps facilitate national consistency in tsunami inundation modelling, while reducing the need for nearshore tsunami modellers to develop expertise in subjects such as earthquake kinematics and tsunami geneartion, earthquake magnitude-frequency relations, and quantification of the associated uncertainties.
+This helps facilitate national consistency in tsunami inundation modelling, while reducing the need for nearshore tsunami modellers to develop expertise in subjects such as earthquake kinematics and tsunami generation, earthquake magnitude-frequency relations, and quantification of the associated uncertainties.

 # Obtaining detailed information on earthquake events, tsunami initial conditions, and wave time-series